 BROS EQUITY ALERT: ROSEN, A HIGHLY RECOGNIZED LAW FIRM, Encourages Dutch Bros, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – BROS

-/EIN News/ -- NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Dutch Bros, Inc. (NYSE: BROS) between March 1, 2022 and May 11, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Dutch Bros, Inc. BROS between March 1, 2022 and May 11, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 1, 2023.

 SO WHAT: If you purchased Dutch Bros securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.